PaulVerot03/classic-evry-report/README.md

 1. Clone this repository
 2. Make your edits to files in the `src/` directory
-3. Reinstall the local package using `bash scripts/package "@local"`
-4. Your changes will be available the next time you compile your Typst document
+3. Your changes will be available the next time you compile your Typst document if you went with the symlink

 ## Requirements